-- 3. Press the DELETE soft key.
-You are asked if you are ready to delete the memory card. - Push the ENTER knob to delete (or press the CLEAR key to escape).
+- 3. Press the D: DELETE soft key.
+You are asked if you are ready to delete the contents of the memory card. - 4.
+Push the ENTER knob to format (or press the CLEAR key to escape).
+"NOW DELETING MEMORY CARD" appears.
 Do not remove the card while its contents are being deleted.
-When the deleting is completed, "COMPLETED DELETING USER DATA.
+When the formatting is completed, "DELETE COMPLETED.
 PUSH ENTER KNOB TO CONTINUE." appears. - 5.
 Push the ENTER knob to continue.

-Note: If the memory card was not inserted correctly, the message "FAILED TO FORMAT MEMORY CARD." appears.
+Note: If the memory card was not inserted correctly, the message "FAILED TO DELETE MEMORY CARD." appears.